MaryemWannes/hedera-readme/README.md

    node createGexTraceTopic.js
    ```
    This will create the 4 NFT collections and HCS topic, outputting their IDs to update in `.env`.
-   > no need to run them because we already have the needed NFT collection and Topic
+   > no need to run them because we already have the needed NFT collections and Topic

 ### Running the Project Locally